 - Use with Google Assistant, Alexa built in

-The noise-cancelling features is a must-have for regular commuters.
-It successfully blocks out bad cheesy shopping centre soundtracks, the neighbors’ yelling at the kids to keep it down and the cricket on the television.
+The noise-cancelling features are a must-have for regular commuters.
+It successfully blocks out bad cheesy shopping centre soundtracks, the neighbours’ yelling at the kids to keep it down and the cricket on the television.

-The only downside is that wearing headphones might border of being rude when you are out and about, and unintentionally ignoring people doing their job.
-In these situations, it takes only a second to move them to around your neck.
+The only downside is that wearing headphones might border on being rude when you are out and about, and unintentionally ignoring people doing their job.
+In these situations, it takes only a second to move them around your neck.

 The guide suggests not using them while walking, driving or cycling and they are not waterproof or to be used while you are sweaty or in a humid location.
 My headphones have survived light rainfall and many trips to the gym (but I only sweat as much as Roger Federer does).
 The sound sometimes has interference or cuts out at intersections in the C.B.D, near the army base blackspot and when I move too far away from my mobile phone.

-The Sony wireless noise-cancelling headphones are well-designed and feel comfortable for all-day wearing.
+The Sony wireless noise-cancelling headphones are well-designed and feel comfortable for all-day wear.
 Spotify music sounds even more awesome than through my dodgy computer speakers.

 Head to the Sony Australia website https://www.sony.com.au/ to find out more information and purchase.